windytan/redsea/README.md

                        received (as partial_ps, partial_radiotext)
 -r, --samplerate       Set input sample frequency - will resample
+                       (slow) if this differs from 171000 Hz -t, --timestamp FORMAT Add time of decoding to JSON groups, see man strftime for formatting options (or
+                       try "%c")
-                       (slow) if this differs from 171000 Hz -u, --rbds             Use RBDS (North American) program types -l, --loctable DIR     Load TMC location table from a directory in TMC Exchange format
+-u, --rbds             Use RBDS (North American) program types -l, --loctable DIR     Load TMC location table from a directory in TMC
+                       Exchange format